S527841/MostAwesomeNWKCCloud/README.md

-# MostAwesomeNWKCCloud
+# MostAwesomeNWKC
-Same as MostAwesomeNWKC except implemented into backendless
+This Repository is for the HW assignment that its named after